I hope this post doesn’t apply to you. That is, I hope you’re not in—or at risk of—foreclosure.

 An Impact on Others

 When your home is underwater and perhaps you’ve lost your job, it’s easy to feel like a victim and that you simply need to look out for yourself.
 But walking away from your mortgage affects other people, property values and even entire communities.
 When the bank takes back a property, it eventually relists it for sale as a foreclosure.
-According to CNN, foreclosed homes tend to sell for about 26% less than regular sales.
+According to CNN, foreclosed homes tend to sell for about 26 percent less than regular sales.

 These foreclosures become comparables for short sales and even traditional real estate sales, driving all holme prices down and making it harder for people to sell their home without taking a loss.
 Because foreclosed properties are vacant, they tend to be an eyesore for the communities.
 One house with broken windows and overgrown weeds sticks out among well-maintained houses bringing the values of the other houses down.
 Empty houses can also be a magnet for graffiti and squatters.
 Obviously, if your back’s against a wall, this probably won’t stop you from walking away.
 But when people make the argument that its immoral to walk away from your debt, it’s not just because of the contract between borrower and bank, it’s the unwritten contract between borrower and neighbors.